French Postal Codes and the French Address Format

 Mail in France is undeliverable for the same reasons it's undeliverable most places: bad addresses.
 The most obvious example is a wrong address.
 If you address a letter to "5 Pivot Drive" but you intended the letter to go to "4 Pivot Drive," the mail may be undeliverable.
 A quick-thinking postman might recognize the error and work off of the recipients names, but if the difference between addressed mail and intended destination is more severe you may be out of luck.

 Mail might also be returned to sender because the intended recipients are no longer the current residents.
 If they have moved on and left no forwarding address, then the mail can't be delivered to them.
 The same goes for invalid addresses: if the address has not been registered with the postal service, or there is no recipient at the address, or there is no address (i.e., there's no building there to deliver to), then the mail won't be delivered there.

 In short, it might be helpful to double-check your address and validate before you try to ship.
 It's as quick as a button click, but it may save you the price of returned postage, and weeks to months of waiting.

 France is a cool place: they have the city of love, the Eiffel Tower, and world-class fine dining.
 Their postal system is easily as impressive, and they're happy to take your letter to your penpal living on the banks of the Seine, or ship your souvenir (that's the French word for "souvenir") home if you're visiting.

 If you're looking for some additional information on them, we can help you find what you need.
-We can also help you make sure those addresses are correct like we mentioned above, so feel free to do that, too.
+We can also help you verify an address like we mentioned above, so feel free to do that, too.
 Above all, when mailing to France, remember to keep it to six (or seven) lines, and use that CAPS LOCK responsibly.